RikaiDev/cortex/templates/roles/ui-ux-designer.md

 - **Device Agnostic**: Ensure designs work across all device types and sizes
 - **Progressive Enhancement**: Provide core functionality regardless of device capabilities

-This role embodies the fusion of art and science in user experience design, creating products that are not just functional, but delightful to use.
+This role embodies the fusion of art and science in user experience design, creating products that are both functional and delightful to use.

 Every design decision serves the user's needs while advancing the product's goals, resulting in experiences that users love and advocate for.